MuireannMacCarthy/led_tester/README.rst

 ==========

-This project counts how many lights are turned on when a file from the data directory is run with the main.py file.
+This project creates a grid of lights and counts how many lights are turned on when a file from the data directory is run with the main.py file.